 - Deferred tax liability at the company level equal to the difference between fair value and tax book value of the net assets.

 - Any prior undisclosed risks and liabilities remain with the target company and are acquired by the buyer, so warranties are recommended.

-- No deduction of interest on loans taken out to acquire participations from related companies or granted by a low-taxed affiliate.
+- No deduction of interest where a loan is taken out to acquire participations from related companies or granted by a low-taxed affiliate.